Summerhaven, Arizona: Tourism and recreation

 Summerhaven is a popular tourist destination.
-Several small shops in Summerhaven attract visitors, including the Mount Lemmon General Store and The Cookie Cabin, which offers homemade cookies and pizzas.
+Several small shops in Summerhaven attract visitors.
 In the winter, residents from lower elevations travel to Summerhaven, when the Catalina Highway is open, to enjoy the snow.
 Also during the summer, the same residents will frequent the area to get away from the heat.
 Because of the elevation difference between the Tucson area (5,000–6,000 feet), the temperature in Summerhaven will be anywhere from 15–30 degrees F cooler depending on weather patterns, which usually makes it a very comfortable place to be compared to the hot desert heat in the summer time.

 October 2010 saw the inaugural running of the Mount Lemmon Marathon, in which nearly 800 participants finished the race from near the start of the Catalina Highway up to Summerhaven.

 Mount Lemmon Ski Valley

 The Mount Lemmon Ski Valley located outside Summerhaven is the southernmost ski location in the continental United States.